-Good food, good company, and good football—all the fixings for one of our country’s favorite holidays.
+Good food and good football—all the fixings for one of our country’s favorite holidays.
 We’re not talking about Thanksgiving or Christmas; we’re talking about Super Bowl Sunday—the most official, unofficial holiday of the year.
-It’s all fun and games, of course, until Monday morning comes around and it’s back to work.
+It’s all fun and games until Monday morning comes around and it’s back to work.

 “If workers come in just one hour late on Monday, the cost to companies in lost productivity tops $1.7 billion, according to our estimates,” said Andrew Challenger, vice president of Challenger, Gray & Christmas, Inc. in 2018 (Source).
 This does not include time spent discussing the game, watching highlights, setting up pools, or planning parties.